Treloar Shield FAQ

 Events and Timetable

-By 12pm the day before each round, a final timetable will be published giving each athlete a full understanding of the exact time event will be held.
+By 12pm the day before each round, a final timetable will be published giving each athlete a full understanding of the exact time the event will be held.

 Yes, by 12pm the day prior to competition, we will post a start list that will indicate the athletes in your race, and what lane/position you will compete in.